Tava: Variants, change of meaning

 The word tava is also used in Turkish and all across the Balkans, and refers to any kind of frying pan.
-In Serbia and Bulgaria however, a тава (tava) is a metal baking tray with raised margins (for the meaning of sach in those same countries, see here-below).
-In Romanian too, tava can mean baking tray, such as are employed for baking in an oven, but it can also mean tray, such as used for serving food and drink.
+In Serbia and Bulgaria, however, a тава (tava) is a metal baking tray with raised margins (for the meaning of sach in those same countries, see here-below).
+In Romanian and Albanian too, tava and "tavë" can mean baking tray, such as employed for baking in an oven, but it can also mean tray, such as used for serving food and drink.

 The sač is a saj-shaped lid used as a cooking utensil in the Balkans.
-In Serbia and Bulgaria, the flat ceramic сач (sach) or сачѐ (sachè) is used for table-top cooking of thin slices of vegetables and meat (for the meaning of tava in those same countries, see here-above).
+In Serbia and Bulgaria, the flat ceramic сач (sach) or сачѐ (sachè) is used for tabletop cooking of thin slices of vegetables and meat (for the meaning of tava in those same countries, see here-above).

 Uses

 A tava or saj is used to bake a variety of leavened and unleavened flatbreads and pancakes across the broad region: pita, naan, saj bread, roti, chapati, paratha, dosa, and pesarattu.
 In Pakistan, especially in rural areas, large convex saj are used to cook several breads at the same time or to make rumali roti.

+In Turkey and the Levant, a saj is used to make the starch wafers used in güllaç.

+Besides making bread, a tava or saj can be used as a pan to cook meat and vegetables, or other foods.
+For example, sajiyeh (صاجية) is a dish made by frying meat and vegetables (typically bell peppers) in olive oil on a saj, popular in Jordan and Palestine.